THE STAR OF BETHLEHEM: PART TWO

-However, let's assume Luke is indeed saying the family immediately returned to Nazareth after fulfilling the requirements of the Law which would force the Magi visit and escape to Egypt to occur at some point after their return to Nazareth.
+What if Luke is indeed saying the family immediately returned to Nazareth after fulfilling the requirements of the Law?
+This would force the Magi visit and escape to Egypt to occur at some point after their return to Nazareth.
 Some scholars have actually concluded Luke's account is the true account and that Matthew fabricated the whole episode involving the Magi and the escape to Egypt.
 Some scholars believe this because there is no secular historical account of the killing of the children.

 Luke records that after the family fulfilled all that was required by the law, they returned to Nazareth.
 Matthew has them escaping to Egypt with no mention of them going to Nazareth until they returned from Egypt.
 When, and from where, did they escape to Egypt?
 Because Luke has them returning to Nazareth in Galilee not long after the child’s birth, some have concluded that the Magi visited the Christ child in Nazareth and it is from Nazareth they escaped to Egypt and not from Bethlehem.
-Therefore it is Nazareth to where the star led the Magi.
+Therefore it is Nazareth to where the star led the Magi and since a material star would not travel south to north, the star must have been an angel.
 Is this what happened?
 Let's explore this perspective by returning to Matthew, chapter two.

 Matthew 2:16: When Herod realized that he had been outwitted by the Magi, he was furious, and he gave orders to kill all the boys in Bethlehem and its vicinity who were two years old and under, in accordance with the time he had learned from the Magi.